The multiple you want isn't earned. It's built.

 Gerald clarified our value gap, strengthened reporting, and helped us execute a disciplined acquisition that improved our customer mix.

-Buyers later evaluated us as a stronger platform; not a legacy operator.”
+Buyers later evaluated us as a stronger platform, not a legacy operator.”

 - - Manufacturing Owner